SimonAndro/BlockchainConcepts/README.md

 - The code is built using gcc under codeblocks IDE version 20.3(for the first two projects)
 - make build system and GNU build tools such as gcc, gdb are used for the rest of the projects
+- Remix platform is used for the token issuing project

 ## File structure: